Initialization

 };

-function is called using AUTH_PAYLOAD
+The `authoriseApplication` function is called using `AUTH_PAYLOAD` as an argument:

 const AUTH_PAYLOAD = {